 The most interesting solution is 2.1a/b which uses only 4 transform sets.

-The highest possible gain of NSST (when nothing is modified with MTS) with 35 transform sets would be around 2.2% for AI, 1.2% for RA.
+The highest possible luma gain of NSST (when nothing is modified with MTS) with 35 transform sets would be around 2.2% for AI, 1.2% for RA.
 The case with 4 transform sets loses around 0.3% compared to that from the table above.

 The transform requires implementation as matrix multiply, in worst case 8 mult/sample.
 This is an additional stage in the decoder.
 However, looking at the possible gain, this could be asserted as still an attractive performance/complexity tradeoff.
 Also, the method of reducing worst case number of multiplications appears to be straightforward (restrictions for small block sizes).
 However, some concern is raised about the fact that this is a new building block with not insignificant complexity impact.
 More detailed study of the new proposal (W. Wan to report back).

 Proponents are requested to provide results with only “a+b+c” under CTC as per table above, to assess the runtime versus performance benefit of NSST standalone.

-Revisit.
+Results were made available in v4.
+The luma gain is 1.13% average for AI, 0.59% for RA.
+Runtime increase is to 139% for AI, 113% for RA.
+This is around half the gain of the NSST of BMS.

+The transform is non-separable and needs to be implemented by matrix multiply.
+The largest matrix would be 64x16 (for any block >=8x8), worst case is 8x8 block.

+Gain is not justifying the additional complexity.
+Further study (CE) what the gain would be if it is only applied to a 4x4 group of transform coefficients (which would be a 16x16 matrix operation).
+Study cases where the subset of transform coefficients is small (1/4 or less) compared to the transform block size.
+Study only the effect of secondary transform, not combination with modifying other building blocks.

 Solution 6.2.2x is not attractive in terms of runtime.